Melissaurious/NanoDesigner/README.md

 ## Data Download and Preprocess

-To prepare the datasets required for NanoDesigner, follow these steps:
+The data download and preparation steps are necessary to replicate our data processing, filtering, and preparation for training.
+All required instructions are included in the provided Jupyter notebooks.

 ### 1. Preprocess the Data
 - Open the notebook located at `jupyter_notebooks/process_datasets.ipynb`.
-- Follow the instructions in the notebook to download and preprocess the required datasets.
+- Follow the instructions in the notebook to download and preprocess the datasets.

 ### 2. Split the Data
-- Once the data preprocessing is complete, open the notebook located at `jupyter_notebooks/split_data.ipynb`.
+- Once preprocessing is complete, open the notebook at `jupyter_notebooks/split_data.ipynb`.
-- Use this notebook to split the data into training and testing sets.
+- Use this notebook to split the processed data into training and testing sets.

 ### Notes:
-- Make sure you have [Jupyter Notebook](https://jupyter.org/install) installed.
-If you're unsure, you can check by running:
+- Ensure [Jupyter Notebook](https://jupyter.org/install) is installed.
+To check, run:
   ```bash
   jupyter --version